Person lighting a white candle with a match on a table covered with a cloth, surrounded by books, crystals, and incense.

 Peace is possible again | EMDR and IFS Therapy

-Trauma Therapy for Women and Parents in Walnut Creek CA
+Trauma Therapy for Adults in Walnut Creek & CA

 Do you ever feel like you’re living in survival mode, constantly bracing for the next thing to go wrong?